The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The sub-exponential growth case

-Suppose first that $s,t$ have a common fixed point $p$ in $\s^2$.
-Considering the derivative at $p$ we obtain a homomorphism $\Phi: G' \to GL_2(\R)$, such homomorphism must have finite image as the image of $\Phi$ is a linear Burnside group.
-Also, $\ker(\Phi)$ is trivial because all the element in $G'$ are conjugate to rotations, then $G'$ must be finite ($G'$ must also be cyclic).
-We will then suppose that $s,t$ have no common fixed points.\\
+\begin{proof} First let us consider the case where $s,t$ have a common fixed point $p$ in $\Ss^2$.
+The derivative map at $p$ gives a homomorphism $\Phi\colon G' \to \GL_2(\R)$.
+As the image of $\Phi$ is a finitely generated periodic linear group, by Schur's theorem such homomorphism must have finite image.
+On the other hand, $\ker(\Phi)$ is trivial because all the elements of $G'$ are smoothly conjugate to rotations.
+Then, $G'$ must be finite (and in fact, $G'$ must be cyclic).